Apple Podcasts | Google Podcasts

 Most premed students are struggling with studying, studying tips, and time management.
-Dr. McGuire now goes around different schools across the country to teach both students and teachers on how to better study.
+Dr. McGuire now goes around different schools across the country to teach both students and teachers on how to better study and learn.

-Listen in As Dr. McGuire shares a ton of studying tips and strategies to help you improve your test scores and strengthen your learning skills.
+Today Dr. McGuire shares a ton of studying tips and learning strategies to help you improve your test scores and strengthen your learning skills as a premed.

-- Term coined by cognitive psychologists back in 1979
+- A term coined by cognitive psychologists back in 1979

 - The ability to think about your own thinking